 NOTE: The offer mentioned in this post is no longer available.
-Check at American Express website for the current offers available.
+Click on the links in the article for the current available offers.

 I follow my fair share of websites that focus on miles and points and ever since last week, I can’t get through a couple of articles without seeing something mentioning the Starwood Preferred Guest American Express card.
 Why, all of a sudden, is there an increased interest in this card?

 The most important reason for the flurry of attention is that the card has recently increased the sign up bonus from the usual 25,000 points to a bonus of 35,000 points.
 This bigger bonus does come with a higher spending requirement.
 To get the full bonus on the personal card, you need to spend $5000 in total over six months ($3,000 in three months for 25,000 points and then you get an additional 10,000 points after spending an additional $2,000 within 6 months.)
 The business card requires $8,000 in spending for the full bonus ($5,000 in 3 months for 25,000 points and $3,000 additional spending by 6 months for 10,000 more points) The increased bonuses will last until April 5, 2017.
-The usual annual fee for these cards are $95 but the annual fee is waived for the first year.If you want to apply for the either of these cards, you can message me and I can send you a referral link.
+The usual annual fee for these cards are $95 but the annual fee is waived for the first year.If you want to apply for the either of these cards, here is a link to apply for the personal card and here is a link for the business card.
 This will be for the same public offer but they’ll also give me 5,000 Starpoints for the referral, which would be greatly appreciated.

 Sharon and I both currently have the personal version of this card and I have previously had the business version of this card.
 So why is everyone going go crazy over a sign up bonus of 35,000 points?
 I mean, you can easily find cards offering 50,000, 75,000 or even 100,000 points or miles for a similar amount of spending without having to look very far.
 The reason is that Starpoints (the name of points in the Starwood Preferred Guest, or SPG program) are usually considered some of the most valuable currencies to have.